Richard C. Bogren, Gill, Daniel J.

 By Dan Gill

 November through February is the best time to plant pecan trees.
-But before you decide to add a pecan tree to your landscape, you have some things to consider.
+But before you decide to add a pecan tree to your landscape, there are some things to consider.

 Pecan trees grow to be quite large – 60 feet tall with a spread of 40 feet – so make sure your site is large enough.
 In addition, the wood of pecan trees is somewhat brittle.
 You should not plant a pecan in a location where branches might fall on your house or other structures.
-Pecan trees should be planted at least 20 feet (preferably more) away from homes, garages, patios and other structures.
+Pecan trees should be planted at least 20 feet (preferably more) away from homes, garages, patios, etc.

-You can select from a number of recommended varieties.
-These include Elliot, Candy, Sumner, Houma, Caddo, Oconee and Melrose, which are more resistant to diseases and are better suited for home landscapes.
-Pecans must be cross-pollinated to produce well.
-Generally, enough pecan trees are in an area for this to happen even if you plant only one tree.
+Recommended varieties for Louisiana include Elliot, Candy, Sumner, Houma, Caddo, Oconee and Melrose.
+They are more resistant to diseases and are better suited for home landscapes.
+Pecans must be cross pollinated to produce well.
+Generally, most areas have enough pecan trees for this to happen if you plant only one tree.

-Pecans are wind-pollinated, and the pollen can travel some distance.
-However, if there are no pecan trees in your area, you should plant two different types – Elliot, Candy Sumner or Melrose with either Houma, Caddo or Oconee.
+Pecans are wind-pollinated, and the pollen can travel a significant distance.
+However, if your area has no pecan trees, you should plant two different types – an Elliot, Candy, Sumner or Melrose with a Houma, Caddo or Oconee.